Ulm-IQO/qudi/docs/data_storage.md

 so you might want to check `qudi.util.datastorage` for any objects not listed in this documentation.
-All these objects are derived from the abstract base class `qudi.util.datastorage.DataStorageBase` which is defining a generalized API for all storage classes.
+All these objects are derived from the abstract base class `qudi.util.datastorage.DataStorageBase` which is very loosely defining a generalized API for all storage classes and handles global metadata.
 If you want to implement a new storage format class, it must inherit this base class.

 The most important API methods that each specialized sub-class must implement are: